bradygin/odin-recipes/README.md

 # recipes_website

-This project involves setting up a basic recipe website using HTML and CSS
+This project is a basic excercise in HTML and CSS, setting up a simple website that displays different recipes.